-After two years, Hyundai finally released the fourth-generation version of the Hyundai Tucson.
-Just like most new models released though, the new Hyundai made crossover will take its sweet time getting here to the Philippines.
-So before it makes its way here, let’s take a closer look at the 2021 Tucson and compare it with the old one.
+Hyundai Motor Philippines, Inc. (HMPI) finally launched the fourth-generation version of the Hyundai Tucson in the local market.
+Now that the compact crossover has made its way to our shores, let’s take a closer look at the 2023 Tucson and compare it with the old one.
 This way, we can highlight just how different it is from its predecessor.

 Old vs New Tucson: Exterior Differences

 Just by looks alone, one can say that the all-new Tucson’s design is a departure from the old one.
-Upfront, the 2021 Tucson gets this multi-slatted grille, with the side most slats as the daytime running lights (DRL).
-The old one on the other hand features a more conventional look that’s more in-line with the previous Hyundai design language.
+Upfront, the 2023 Tucson gets this multi-slatted grille, with the side most slats as the standard LED daytime running lights (DRL).
+The old one on the other hand features a more conventional look that’s more in line with the previous Hyundai design language.
 It’s got the typical Hyundai grille and the usual headlamp cluster with integrated signal lights and DRLs.

 Compare the new (left) and old (right) Tucson using this slider

 Towards the sides, one can note that the new Tucson is far larger than the old one.
-It is 4,500 mm long, 1,865 mm wide, and is 1,650 mm high.
-That’s 20 mm longer than the previous version.
+It is 4,630 mm long, 1,865 mm wide, and is 1,655 mm high.
+That’s around 150 mm longer than the previous version.
 It also features a more muscular look with its abundance of deep, sharp-angled body lines.
 The previous version is smoother looking with only two visible creases running along the length of its sides.

 From the rear, the new Tucson just pops out more thanks to its futuristic-looking LED taillight clusters.
-The look of the 2021 Tucson’s rear is also enhanced with a single LED strip running across its width, as well as a honeycomb pattern section found just slightly above the skid plate.
+The look of the 2023 Tucson’s rear is also enhanced with a single LED strip running across its width.
 What is retained however is the roof spoiler, as well as the aforementioned skid plate.

-The new Tucson also gains a hidden rear window wiper.

 The new Tucson is more angular and more aggressive-looking